kbuksa/Final-Year-Project/diary.md

 ## 25/10

 Continued research on hardware of the F1Tenth.
 Researched Chassis, NVIDIA Jetson NX, Lidar sensor.
+Found this to be important for the report due to these parts of the car being primary components that make it work.

 ## 29/10